 When I say “great photo”, I mean something quite specific.
 I am telling you to hire someone with photos that blow you away.
 Hire someone with a professional light setup, who will find the perfect location.
 Hire someone to help with your wardrobe.
 Seriously, go drop some coin.

-His portraits are extremely intense and truly paint a picture.
+His portraits are extremely intense and truly paint a polished picture and his subjects stand apart because his experience has taught him what people react to.
 If you’d like a standard to compare something by, go to his site.

-“While a good story won’t be delayed or killed because you don’t have a good picture to go along with it, it can affect placement, which can ultimately affect how many people see it.” explained Marco Santana, formerly with the Orlando Sentinel.
+“While a good story won’t be delayed or killed because you don’t have a good picture to go along with it, it can affect placement, which can ultimately affect how many people see it.” explained Marco Santana, formerly with the Orlando Sentinel, USA Today, and others.
 “Basically, you should have good-looking visual assets ready just in case a news outlet isn’t interested in sending a photographer to you.”
 Santana works with startups to help tell their story.

 The popular phrase “don’t judge a book by its cover” is only popular because that’s exactly what we all do.
 And that’s what readers do too.
+If a photo is worth a thousand words, a great photo is worth more.
 Take yourself seriously, and the publication likely will too.